-The mission of COPAM is to strengthen the ability of pediatricians in ambulatory settings to provide the highest quality of care to children.
-COPAM will accomplish this mission by providing strategic and practical guidance to the AAP and to pediatricians that facilitates effective integration of policy into daily practice, and helps practitioners prepare for the challenges of practice in the future.
+The mission of COPAM is to strengthen the ability of pediatricians in ambulatory settings to provide the highest quality of care to children and youth in partnership with the family.
+COPAM will accomplish this mission by providing strategic and practical guidance to the AAP and to pediatricians that facilitates effective integration of policy into daily practice, and helps practitioners prepare for the challenges, opportunities and changing trends in practice in the future.

 - Pediatric practices have adequate time, resources, and payment to provide optimal care for children as recommended by the AAP.